Free Job Application Tracker Templates for Google Sheets

 Other Google Sheets Job Application Tracker Templates

-- Spreadsheetpoint: The Spreadsheet Point job tracker is divided into three separate sheets and lets you organize your job hunt details according to their progress.
+• Spreadsheetpoint: The Spreadsheet Point job tracker is divided into three separate sheets and lets you organize your job hunt details according to your progress, making it easy to tailor the tracker to your own job search needs.

 Job Application Tracker for Google Sheets FAQs

 To make a job tracking document, open Google Sheets and create a blank sheet.
-From there, label important columns, apply appropriate formatting to each one, and use filters or conditional formatting to make job sorting easier.
+Label important columns to track each stage of the application process, such as application submitted, interview scheduled, offer received, and so on.
+Apply appropriate formatting to each one, and use filters or conditional formatting to make job sorting easier.

 In Google Sheets, you’ll have to enter your job applications as you go along and manually track any changes.
 Use our job application tracker template provided above.
-You’ll get automated nudges on jobs requiring your attention and separate views for better filtering, eliminating manual effort for job tracking.
+You can also use the tracker to record contact info for hiring managers, helping you personalize your applications and follow up effectively.
+You’ll get automated nudges on jobs requiring your attention and separate views for filtering, eliminating manual effort for job tracking.

-The best way to organize your job search is to set a clear schedule, such as following up after one week of applying, using the BeamJobs job application tracker, and staying consistent with follow-ups.
+The best way to organize your job search is to set a clear schedule, such as following up after one week of applying, using the BeamJobs job application tracker.
+A follow-up email sent 7-10 days after applying can demonstrate persistence and may reignite a stalled application, increasing the chances of a response from recruiters.